20 Country Artists Who Served In The Military

 “Something in the Orange” singer Zach Bryan joined the United States Navy in 2013 when he was only 17 years old.

 It’s all I lived, slept and ate for eight years, it’s been all I knew since I was basically a snot-nosed child.
-It made a man out of me, truly,” Bryan said in a now-deleted Instagram post he shared in 2021 after he was honorably discharged.
+It made a man out of me, truly,” Bryan said in an Instagram post he shared in 2021 after he was honorably discharged.

 Bryan started making and sharing music while he was in the Navy.
 He eventually left the service to pursue his music career full-time.